microsoft/mixed-reality-extension-sdk/design/button.behavior.md

     - Button states: `pressed`, `holding`, `released`

 Button Event Data:
 - `targetedPoints` - The collection of target points for the current state event of the action.
 This collection is of `PointData` that contains both app space and local target object space versions of the points.
+This collection will always contain one or more points depending on the specific event that this data is being tied to.

 Button Event Data Per Action:
 - Hover Action: